sanuth-m/ATM-Simulation/README.md

-## ATM Simulation by sanuth mallawaarachchi
+## ATM Simulation by Sanuth Mallawaarachchi

 A Python based ATM simulation that allows users to perform basic banking operations.